5 Steps: Make More Engaging Content (So You Can Easily Attract Ideal Clients)

 2) Content is the bedrock of your marketing.

-Even then, sharing blogs, podcasts, and videos organically on social media’s here to stay if you’re looking to connect with more members of your target audience online.
+Even if you pay for online ads, sharing (and resharing) blogs, podcasts, and videos organically on social media’s here to stay if you’re looking to connect with your ideal client audience online.

-After our rant, we must shift into action.
-Get clear about who your best clients are and what your precise content creation strategy is.
-Then, you can make connections with them more easily.
+Get clear about who your best-fit clients are and what your precise content creation strategy is.
+Then, you can make online connections with them more easily because you’ll talk directly to their desires and pain points in your content.

-It all starts with clarity.
-And ownership.
-Choose your dream clients and decide on how you’ll make and use content to attract and connect with the clients you want to serve.
+It all starts with clarity and taking ownership of your marketing roadmap.
+Choose your dream clients.
+Own them.
+Next, decide on how you’ll make, use, and reuse content to attract and connect with the clients you want to serve.

 You may ask: how do you know what content your audience wants?
 Let’s look at Step 2.

-Your marketing content could be the missing puzzle piece your clients are scanning their social media feeds to discover.
-Unless you’re single-minded about understanding clients’ top problems, you’ll be frustrated about making blogs or videos that they’ll dive into.
+Unless you’re single-minded about understanding your clients’ top problems, you’ll be frustrated about making authentic content for blog posts or videos that they’ll dive into.

+You’ll be amazed by how much you can learn with a bit of VoC research.
 How do you do that?
-Glad you asked, for starters you:
+Glad you asked, for starters:

 - Have the patient courage to go deep to uncover your dream clients’ unspoken pain

-- Become relentless about asking your ideal clients questions so they can describe their urgent issues (every chance you get)
+- Allow them to describe their urgent issues (every chance you get)

 - Stay empathetic to the problems your clients obsess over